-What is one thing you can do with your skills to work towards your vision of change?

-What is one way you can you practice your changemaking skill(s) and become an even stronger changemaker in the future?
+- What is one thing you can do with the skills you already have to work towards your vision of change? - What is one way you can you practice your changemaking skill(s) so that you can become an even stronger changemaker in the future?